yanny-alt/Are-Netflix-Movies-Getting-Shorter/README.md

 ## Acknowledgements

-Special thanks to the open-source community for providing datasets and resources that made this project possible.
+Special thanks to DataCamp for providing datasets and resources that made this project possible.

 ---